chrowe/temp1/README.md

 # temp1

+## Install the OS and log in
+1. Download OS using Raspberry Pi Imager: https://www.raspberrypi.com/software/
+2. Use "Raspberry Pi OS Lite" (no desktop)
+3. Use https://connect.raspberrypi.com for remote access

+## Setup
 You have to do steps 0+1 if you want to contribute back to Github from the Pi.
 Otherwise you can just copy the `setup.sh` script to the Pi and run it.

 0. ssh